-Estimates vary, but somewhere in the area of 7 or 8 out of every thousand births involve injury to the child.
+Estimates vary, but somewhere in the area of seven or eight out of every thousand births involve injury to the child.
 Birth injuries are devastating to both parents and child.
 For the child, a significant injury like lack of oxygen (hypoxia) produces lifelong disabilities.
 For parents, the expected joy of a new baby rapidly changes to grief and indescribable worry.

 To understand medical records and discussions about birth injuries, it helps to have a firm grasp on the various terms that the medical community uses to describe what most people think of simply as “the baby”:

-- Neonate is the term used for the period immediately after birth, generally for the first 4 weeks.
+- Neonate is the term used for the period immediately after birth, generally for the first four weeks

 The term “shoulder dystocia” refers to the relatively common event of the child’s shoulder getting wedged behind the pelvis of the mother during delivery.
 All kinds of injuries can occur to the child (and the mother), including loss of oxygen to the brain and shoulder injuries.

-The most significant birth injury is cerebral palsy (CP), which affects overall brain function and, specifically, movement.
+One of the most significant birth injuries is cerebral palsy (CP), which affects overall brain function and, specifically, movement.
 It’s a lifelong condition that significantly diminishes the victim’s quality of life, but doesn’t progress over time.
 The cause is lack of oxygen to the fetal brain, which can occur while in the womb, during delivery, or even after delivery.

-Whether malpractice by the doctor or other medical people caused a specific case of CP is often the subject of extensive legal wrangling, because while malpractice certainly can cause it, so can several other conditions.
-The best evidence of malpractice is verifiable fetal distress during labor and delivery, which the doctor fails to address, either by correcting the cause of distress, or promptly performing a C-section delivery.
+Whether malpractice by the doctor or other medical professional caused a specific case of CP is often the subject of extensive legal wrangling because, while malpractice certainly can cause CP, so can several other conditions.
+The best evidence of malpractice is verifiable fetal distress during labor and delivery which the doctor fails to address, either by correcting the cause of distress or promptly performing a C-section delivery.